-In 2017, Sukkot is from sundown October 5, through sundown October 12 (the 1st day is a High Holy Day) immediately followed by Shemini Atzeret from sundown October 12 through sundown October 13 (also a High Holy Day).
+In 2018, Sukkot is from sundown September 25 (the 1st day is a High Holy Day) through sundown October 2, immediately followed by Shemini Atzeret from sundown October 2 through sundown October 3 (also a High Holy Day).

 Get your copy of the Astronomically and Agriculturally Corrected Biblical Hebrew Calendar — and be sure to sign up for our email newsletters to be notified when the new moon is sighted each month.

 During the feast of Sukkot we remember when the Almighty led the Israelites out of Egypt, and they lived in shelters in the wilderness for 40 years.
 During this time, the Almighty also dwelt in a sukkah (sue-KAH), the singular form of the Hebrew word sukkot, among the people (i.e. in the “tabernacle”).